-The Council has taken out Public Liability Insurance with Zurich Municipal under a Local Council Policy Schedule for cover up to £10Million for any one occurrence.
+The Council has taken out Public Liability Insurance with Royal and Sun Alliance Insurance PLC on a Local Council Parish Protect Policy Schedule for cover up to £10Million for any one occurrence.

 Events organised by other bodies have to have their own Public Liability Cover and Risk Assessments must be carried out.